naimhasan2711/naimhasan2711/README.md

 ### Hi there 👋

 I am Md Nakibul Hassan from Bangladesh.
 I am a Computer Science Graduate and a self thought Software Developer having experience in Android Development and Worpdress Development.
+Currently trying to become expert in JavaScript programming langugae and its frameworks.

 ### 💡 Goals for 2020
 - Complete #100DaysOfCode challenge
-- Build 30+ projects
+- Build 50+ projects
-- Become skilled in JavaScript, Django, React, Flutter
+- Become skilled in JavaScript, React, Vue and Django.